Gender Gaps in Political Participation

 Comparative European perspective

-Gender Gaps covers European countries between 1999 and 2025, enabling long-term cross-national comparison.
+The project covers European countries between 1999 and 2025, enabling long-term cross-national comparison.

 Open research infrastructure